Dynasty-Li/Dynasty-Li.github.io/index.md

 My long-term goal is to apply HCI-related knowledge into the real society, and let people can really enjoy the benefits from the growth and breakthrough of technology instead of letting cutting-edge research stay in the papers’ databases and top conferences.
 I will focus on solving more realistic problems in the area of human-computer interaction with healthcare and users' experience.

-For my short goal, ~~I have to graduate alive from XJTLU first.~~ I hope to have the opportunity to participate in the research projects of the world's top HCI academic institutions as a visiting research assistant or a PhD candidate (e.g., MIT Media Lab/CSAIL, Stanford HCI Group, CMU HCII, University of Washington, UMich, UMD, Cambridge Rainbow Group, UCL Interaction Centre, ETH Zurich, Facebook, Google, etc.). <font color="red">Idiot Dreams 😭</font>
+For my short goal, ~~I have to graduate alive from XJTLU first.~~ I hope to have the opportunity to participate in the research projects of the world's top HCI academic institutions as a visiting research assistant or a PhD candidate.

 ## Publications